 We provide assistance or running of specific surveys and consultations plus giving advice on methodology, data collection, processing, analysis, reporting and use of findings.

-We are also the County Council representatives on the Cambridgeshire Consultation Partnership, this includes colleagues from the district councils, Cambridgeshire Primary Care Trust, Cambridgeshire Constabulary and Cambridgeshire Fire and Rescue.
+We are also the County Council representatives on the Cambridgeshire Consultation Partnership, this includes colleagues from the district councils, Cambridgeshire and Peterborough Clinical Commissioning Group, Cambridgeshire Constabulary and Cambridgeshire Fire and Rescue.

 Current Cambridgeshire County Council consultations